Scoping

 CorrelAidX projects

-However, if you are just starting out as a chapter and just acquired your first project, it is also possible to form a team out of the initial members of the chapter without sending the project over your local section of the newsletter.
+If you are just starting out as a chapter and just acquired your first project, it is also possible to form a team out of the initial members of the chapter without sending the project over your local section of the newsletter.
 In this way, you can experience a CorrelAid project together and pass on your knowledge in later projects.

 Once you have decided together with the NPO that a project makes sense and you have a clear idea of the scope and content of the project, you can start drafting the call for applications (de: Projektausschreibung).
 The call for applications is the central way how we announce our projects and how we collect applications from our network.